 - The “V” formed by your left index finger and thumb should be pointing towards your right shoulder.

 - Now place your right-hand grip on top of the left so that they complement one another.

 There you have it, the proper way to hold a golf club.
-This type of golf grip will help you keep the face of the club in the correct position all the way through impact with the golf ball, and will contribute significantly to eliminating your slice.
+This type of golf grip will help you keep the face of the club in the correct position all the way through impact with the golf ball, stop you from coming over the top of the ball, and will contribute significantly to eliminating your slice.